simonshenm/Reproduction-of-Papers/README.md

 ### 2020

-1. Do We Really Need to Access the Source Data?
-Source Hypothesis Transfer for Unsupervised Domain Adaptation
+**1.Do We Really Need to Access the Source Data?
+Source Hypothesis Transfer for Unsupervised Domain Adaptation**

 [paper](https://arxiv.org/abs/2002.08546)